H6WU6R/DSA3101-Group-4/README.md

 - #### Data Upload and Segmentation Updates
   Users can upload new customer data (in CSV format) to the application to predict clusters for new customers.
 The application provides an easy-to-use interface for uploading data, viewing file information, and starting the prediction process.
 It also handles data preprocessing and integrates the results seamlessly into the segmentation model.

-- #### Integration with AI Models
+- #### Integration with LLM Models
-  The web application leverages AI models to enhance its capabilities, including:
+  The web application leverages LLM models to enhance its capabilities, including:

   - Analyzing customer profiles and extracting insights.
   - Improving segmentation accuracy and provide real-time recommendations.